doctrine/orm/en/reference/faq.rst

 See the documentation chapter on :doc:`inheritance mapping <inheritance-mapping>` for the details.

-Why does Doctrine not create proxy objects for my inheritance hierachy?
+Why does Doctrine not create proxy objects for my inheritance hierarchy?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you set a many-to-one or one-to-one association target-entity to any parent class of
-an inheritance hierachy Doctrine does not know what PHP class the foreign is actually of.
+an inheritance hierarchy Doctrine does not know what PHP class the foreign is actually of.
 To find this out it has to execute an SQL query to look this information up in the database.

 EntityGenerator